Fiat 128: 128 Rally

 Several exterior features set the Rally apart from other 128s.
 At the front, there was a black radiator grille, carrying the round Fiat emblem typical of the marque's sports cars; split bumpers joined by a tubular steel bar; and halogen headlamps and bumper-mounted auxiliary lamps.
-A curious feature of the 128 Rally for the South African market was that it was based on the four-door sedan rather than the two-door.
-Otherwise, it was identical in appearance to overseas model.
+A curious feature of the South African-specific 128 Rally was that it was based on the four-door sedan rather than the two-door.
+Otherwise, it was identical in appearance to the overseas model.
 At the rear of the 128 Rally, dual round tail lamps replaced the square ones found on the regular two-door 128.
 As part of the sporty look, stripes adorned the side sills, while "Rally" badging ornamented the front bonnet and boot lid.

 The interior was upholstered in black leatherette, and the dashboard housed upgraded instrumentation: a tachometer was standard equipment, and water temperature and oil pressure gauges took the place of the ashtray, relocated to the centre console.
 Front sports seats with headrests and a two-spoke sports steering wheel replaced the standard items.

 At the October 1972 update of the 128 model range, the Rally received new upholstery (leatherette with cloth seat centres) and a black plastic protection to the front bumper tube.

-128 Coupé and 3P
+128 Coupé and 3P Berlinetta

-At the 53rd Turin Motor Show of November 1971 Fiat introduced the 128 Coupé, also called 128 Sport, a 2-door, 4-seat coupé designed in-house and based on a shortened 128 chassis.
-It was produced until 1975, but in latter years sales were dropping off considerably in favor of the mid-engined X1/9.
-Since Fiat had to pay a commission to Bertone for every X1/9, it was decided to provide some internal competition in the form of the updated hatchback coupé 128 3P.
-"3P" stands for Tre Porte, or "Three Doors" in Italian; it appeared in 1975 and remained in production until 1980.
-Designed by Paolo Boano of Fiat Centro Stile, the 128 3P used the existing design back to the B-pillar, with some detail modifications to the grille and headlights.
+At the 53rd Turin Motor Show of November 1971 Fiat introduced the 128 Coupé, also called 128 Sport, a 2-door, 4-seat coupé designed in-house.
+Compared with the 128 saloon, the coupé had a shorter wheelbase (at 2223 mm), and tracks 20 mm wider at the front and 45 mm narrower at the rear.